-Having shown that God is involved in world affairs, John Ritenbaugh concludes by showing that God's hand was definitely involved in the scattering of the church.
-Our reaction needs to be positive: that, if He felt it needed to be done, we should respond by growing and preparing ourselves for His Kingdom.
+God's hand was definitely involved in the scattering of the church.
+We should respond by growing and preparing ourselves for His Kingdom.

-Indeed, many heresies crept into the church over the past several years.
-John Ritenbaugh explains the difference between heresy and apostasy, how Satan works to introduce heresy into the church, and most importantly, what we can do about it!
+Many heresies have crept into the church over the past several years.
+Here is how Satan works to introduce heresy into the church, and what we can do about it.

 A survey of the New Testament on the subject of politics shows that those who stoop to politics or other devious means to get their own way are the bad guys.

 Military strategists have long realized the key to success in the training of new recruits is to identify the danger they will encounter—in short, to know their enemy.
 Recruits to God's spiritual army also need to know their enemy and to make appropr. . .

 Our outward works show what we believe, what we worship, and what we aspire to become.
 Apart from God, all human works activities are potentially destructive.